emerald-dao/beginner-cadence-course/chapter1/day1/README.md

-# Introduction - Day 1
+# Chapter 1 - Day 1

 Hello!
 Yes, it is me.
 Your favourite developer of all time, Jacob.
 You are currently viewing the first day of the entire course.
 Let's start this journey together.